You will have noticed…. there are A LOT of protein powders out there on the market to choose from.

 This can be great as it means you can be choosy, however, it also be can be VERY overwhelming.
 Where do you start?!
 A lot of us haven’t a clue what to look for to ensure we’re receiving the best quality protein our body can use.

-Protein is used by the body in many ways.
-It’s an essential component of the blood, bones, muscles, nerves, organs, and even the immune system.
-It’s needed by just about every major system in the body, making it extremely important that you provide your body with the highest quality protein you can find.
+Protein is used by the body in many ways; it’s an essential component of the blood, bones, muscles, nerves, organs, and even the immune system.
+It’s needed by just about every major system in the body, making it extremely important that we provide our body with the highest quality protein we can find.

-Protein is used to help repair and replace body tissue that has been damaged and broken down during the day.
-In order for the body to complete this task, it requires a steady supply of high quality protein.
+Protein is used to help repair and replace body tissue that’s been damaged or broken down during the day.
+In order for the body to carry out this essential task, it requires a steady supply of high quality protein.

 The 9 essential amino acids are histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
-If we do not aquire enough of just one of these essential amino acids, than this can have serious effects on our health.
-As I mentioned above, protein is a very important nutrient for the body.
-Your body will begin to break down muscle and other protein-based structures to secure the essential amino acids it needs when they’re not being received through diet.
-Now, it’s important to note that the body does not store excess amounts of amino acids in the body to be used at a later time, so you must ensure you obtain the essential amino acids through food or a supplement each day.
+If we do not receive enough of even just one of these essential amino acids, it can have serious consequences on our health.
+If you’re body isn’t receiving enough protein from food, it will begin to break down muscle and other protein-based tissues to ensure it’s getting the essential amino acids it needs.
+Something to keep in mind; the body does not store excess amounts of amino acids to be used at a later time (unfortunately).
+Thus, you must ensure you’re obtaining the essential amino acids through food or a supplement each day.